-If you’re new to Friday Flash Fiction, the statistician known for her subtle nuances regarding the 100-word limit is Countess Purpula Wisoff-Fields.
-If you’d like to participate in this exercise of madness, head over to her blog for step-by-step instructions.
-To view the fashionable hairstyles of the writers in FFF Hollywood Squares Authors Block click here.
+If you’re new to Friday Flash Fiction, the host of our weekly program is Elmyra “Babs” Wisoff-Fields.
+If you’d like to participate in this exercise in madness, head over to her blog for step-by-step instructions.
+To view the FFF Hollywood Squares Authors Block click

 *the above is an excerpt from “One Idiot Short of a Village.”

 When we hear stories about a particularly heinous crime, someone will always remark, “There’s a special place in Hell for people like that.”

 What exactly does that statement imply?
 That the vile offender will be granted an exalted position in Hades as a reward for “Excellence in Evil?”
 If so, where does this leave the common, everyday sinner when cast into the fires of eternal damnation?

 These are today’s burning questions (pun intended).
 Feel free to share your views in the comments section.

 If you’re new to Friday Flash Fiction, our stage director, who always manages to connect with the audience, is “Sparky” Alma Edison Wisoff-Fields.
 If you’d like to participate in this exercise in madness, head over to her blog for step-by-step instructions.
 To view the FFF Hollywood Squares Authors Block click here.